zheltikov/php-memoize/README.md

 // Let's set the hash algo to something with less collisions Config::setHashAlgo('whirlpool');

-// We can reset the hash algo to the default Config::setHashAlgo(null);
+// We can reset the hash algo to the default with Config::setHashAlgo(null);
+// or
+Config::setHashAlgo();

 // If we try to set the hash algo to some algorithm that is
 // not in the output of `hash_algos`, an Exception is thrown